 Major bookmakers have done the groundwork to ensure you have something worth backing, with a list of eye-catching markets on offer, including fight winner, method of victory, total number of rounds, a knockdown in the fight, and much more.
 There’s something for even the fussiest of punter, and prices to suit every pocket.

 Which bet should you place to ensure you land a profit in good time for a hectic Sunday of sport?
 That’s where our team come in.
 We’ve run the rule over both combatants, including form, stats and even gossip, before returning with our views on how best to invest your cash.
-Not only do we suggest who to back, we’ve done the research to advise where to bet, picking out the major online firms offering market best price, ensuring your stake money is working hard on your behalf.
+Not only do we suggest who to back, but we’ve also done the research to advise where to bet, picking out the major online firms offering market best price, ensuring your stake money is working hard on your behalf.

 Let’s take a look at both gladiators on the approach to this one…